stef0u/stef0u.github.io/_posts/life/2015-12-24-hello-world.md

 * Have a non-swimmer be able to compete in a triathlon

 **Results:**
-Starting in Feburary, I trained a friend to overcome his fear of water.
-He started off with not being able to submerge his head under water to completing the Guelph Lake II Sprint Triathlon.
+Starting in February, I trained a friend to overcome his fear of water.
+He started off with not being able to submerge his head under water to complete the Guelph Lake II Sprint Triathlon.
 His final time was: 2:05:29 with the following splits:

 * 3:05/100m
 * 28.23km/hr